 If you have any doubts, please call 0300 330 0740 or email email@example.com

 Do you work with agencies?

-For our Weekly Lottery Door to Door campaign we are working with Burden and Burden.
+For our Face to Face campaign, we are working with agencies Burden and Burden and Real Fundraising.
 The fundraisers we are working with are as passionate as us when they’re talking to new supporters.
 We hold them to the same high standards we would hold ourselves, and ensure that they’re always being respectful and acting in accordance with the fundraising regulations.

 How do you check if the fundraisers are doing a good job?

 - We regularly run training sessions with our fundraisers.

 - We observe our fundraisers at work to check everything is going well.

 - We ask our supporters for feedback.
 Please give us a call on 0300 330 0740 or email us on firstname.lastname@example.org if you’d like to share your feedback.

 Are fundraisers paid?